- Docs Home

 The TiDB Cloud Dedicated Tier is dedicated for production use with the benefits of cross-zone high availability, horizontal scaling, and HTAP.

-You cannot change the cluster storage size after your cluster is created.
+You cannot decrease the cluster storage size after your cluster is created.